DavidHe1127/Mr.He_HandBook/DevOps/AWS/Serverless/README.md

 - Try run lambda on ARM-based AWS Graviton 2 processor.
 34% better than x86-based in price-perf ratio.
 No code change is required is lambda is written in NodeJS/Python.
 If written in compiled langs like go, Java, code needs to be re-compiled to target ARM64 env.
 Use `docker buildx` to help build arch-based images.
 Also, you need to provide docker manifest to the image so Docker knows the right arch image should be downloaded when running from the OS.
 - The fastest and lowest-cost lambda func is the one you remove and replace with a built-in integration! i.e APIG --> DynamoDB w/o using lambdas.
 - Use AWS RDS Proxy for conn pooling which effectively avoids overwhelming DB when huge number of db conns created from lambdas.
+- To use docker image as deployment type, you must specify a private image URI, public one on ECR is not supported today.

 ---